Teaching Foundations: RPL Module Stream

 To be eligible for the RPL module, you must:

-• have over five years of substantive teaching experience at UQ, including course coordination, or
+- a. have over five years of substantive teaching experience at UQ, including course coordination, or

-(Note: Applicants applying under criterion 3b must demonstrate they have had sustained responsibility for curriculum structure and content over the required period.
+(Note: Applicants applying under criterion 7a must demonstrate they have had sustained responsibility for curriculum structure and content over the required period.
 Given the nature of casual appointments, meeting this criterion may be less common; however, all applications are assessed on a case-by-case basis.
 If an application does not sufficiently demonstrate this level of responsibility, applicants may be redirected to Teaching@UQ or Coordinating@UQ.)

 Eligibility criteria may expand in future rounds to include other aspects.
-When assessing applications, priority may be given to applicants that have completed a 2023/2024 Teaching@UQ and GTA program.

 How to apply